-After ensuring design mix by proper control measurement the mixer materials. proper mixing in and compaction by vibrating machines key factors.
+After ensuring design mix by proper control of measurement of the the the mixer materials. proper mixing in and compaction by vibrating machines key factors.
 The large stone pieces have a tendency of are the settling below Uniform either coming to the top or the mix in the mixer. mixing should be ensured by adjusting the angle of the revolving mixer. it should be noted 10 percent Regarding compaction, that less compaction strength by 40 to 50 hence compaction may reduce percent, adequate must be ensured